CPU

 Total and per-core load with sparklines, current clock frequency, package temperature, and power draw.

-Current usage alongside the full memory spec read directly from BIOS — type, speed, and stick identification.
+Current usage alongside the full memory spec read directly from BIOS — type, speed, stick identification, and live DDR5/DDR4 temperature.

-Aggregated read and write throughput across your primary drives, plus per-drive capacity and usage.
+Aggregated read and write throughput across your primary drives, plus per-drive capacity, usage, and live NVMe/SSD temperature.
+Read and write are shown as separate coloured series in the sparkline with matching coloured labels.

 Current time, day, and date displayed cleanly at the top of the dashboard — always visible at a glance.